satiye/codility/README.md

-# Codility
+# Codility Practice Problems Solutions

-Codility Practice Problems Solutions
+This repository includes my solutions to the problems of the Codility lessons.
+The sources are in Java, and each source file contains a description of the algorithm used.